tomfanhm/cheat-sheet/src/content/documentation/security.md

 ---

+### Certificates

+#### Certificate Issuance

+- Can be issued to individuals and linked with a user account.
+- Can be embedded in a smart card.
+- May also be issued to servers, workstations, or mobile phones.

+#### Automated Issuance

+- Within a domain, certificates are typically issued automatically to users with minimal user interaction.

+#### Manual Installation

+- Administrators often request and install certificates on servers manually.

+---

 ### Certificate Authority (CA)

 A Certificate Authority (CA) is a trusted entity that issues digital certificates, which verify the identity of digital entities on the internet.